There's no such thing as the perfect parent. Having a newborn is hard. Try to be kind to yourself.

 You can also Text our ChatHealth number on 07507 327769.
 This is a confidential text messaging service for parents/ carers of 0 - 5 year olds, providing advice and support from one of our healthcare professionals from Monday to Friday, 9am – 4.30pm, except bank holidays.

-For any questions about breastfeeding or formula feeding, a live web chat with our healthy family peer support workers is available on this website on the 0-5 years page, Monday to Friday, 9.30am – 12 noon.
+For any questions about breastfeeding or formula feeding, a live web chat with our infant feeding practitioners is available on this website on the 0-5 years page, Monday to Friday, 9.30am – 12 noon.

 The National Breastfeeding Helpline offers friendly, non-judgemental, independent, evidence based breastfeeding support and information to anyone in the UK who needs it.: 0300 100 0212.
 9.30am – 9.30pm daily, including bank holidays.